dominic-farquharson/build-a-book/README.md

 # Known Issues:

 - When creating a chapter inside of a blank book, create chapter must be selected twice before state is properly toggled.
-- Refreshing the page logs out the user.
+- Refreshing the page logs out the user. - fixed (3/10/17).
+  - The issue stemmed from the user's auth status not being checked when the app component mounted.
+Added firebase auth state method to check user's sign in status.

 # Acknowledgements: